ices-eg/SmartDots/README.md

 ![alt tag](https://webapi.smartfisheries.be/images/sd1.png)

 ### Event overview
-If authentication succeeded, you will see a list of Analyses/Activities/Events Double-Click any AgeReading row (or select and press Analyze at the bottom) to go to the Age Reading module
+If authentication succeeded, you will see a list of Analyses/Activities/Events.
+Double-Click on a event row (or select a row and press Analyze at the bottom) to go to the Age rReading module

 ![alt tag](https://webapi.smartfisheries.be/images/sd2.png)

-### Age reading module
+### Age Reading module
 Select a sample and start annotation otholiths

 ![alt tag](https://webapi.smartfisheries.be/images/sd3.png)